oryaaharoni/nodejs-docker-ci-cd/README.md

 ### CI/CD Pipeline
 The ci.yaml file defines a workflow that runs on push events to the main branch and pull request events on main. <br>
-It performs the following steps:<br>
+It performs the following steps:
 - Checks out the code from the repository.
 - Sets up the desired Node.js version.
 - Installs dependencies for the Node.js application.